znguye/lab-dom-race-car/README.md

    - `height` - the height of the car element passed as an argument to the constructor.

    - `directionX` - initially set to 0.
-It is used to specify the horizontal movement direction:
+It is used to specify the horizontal movement direction and can have the following values:
      - `0`: not moving horizontally
      - `1`: moving horizontally to the right
      - `-1`: moving horizontally to the left
    - `directionY` - initially set to 0.
-It is used to specify the horizontal movement direction:
+It is used to specify the horizontal movement direction and can have the following values:
      - `0`: not moving vertically
      - `1`: moving vertically down
      - `-1`: moving vertically up

-   - `element` - the image element representing the car, created in the constructor using the provided image url passed as an argument to the constructor.
+   - `element` - the **image** element representing the car.
+This image element should be created in the constructor using the *provided image source (image url) passed as an argument* to the constructor.

    <br>

 5. In order to set the exact position of the player element on the game screen, it should be positioned absolutely (`position: absolute`).
+The exact position is determined by this element's width, height, left and top properties.

-6. Make sure to append the player element to the `gameScreen`.
+6. Make sure to append the newly created element to the `gameScreen`.

 7. The `Player` class should have the following methods: